How-To: Scanning Internal Applications via Envoy Forward Proxy

 selector:

-Review the Setup – Review this guide and discuss any specific requirements with the Astra Engineering team.
+Review the Setup: Discuss requirements and specific configurations with the Astra Engineering team.

-Provide Proxy Connection Details – Share the proxy connection information (IP, port, and credentials if applicable) with Astra.
+Provide Connection Details: Share the proxy's connection information, including IP, port, and credentials (if applicable), with Astra.

-Astra Configuration & Testing – Astra will configure its scanners to use the provided proxy, perform a test connection, and confirm that internal applications are reachable for scanning.
+Configuration & Testing: Astra will configure the scanners to utilize the proxy and perform a test connection to verify that internal applications are reachable.